hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  Yes.
 Much of the information that's fed to LLMs or artistic models is often used without permission, and can be considered plagiarism - just because it's taking bits and pieces from thousands of sources doesn't mean it isn't plagiarism.
 - # Summary
-  So with added context, it's not surprising that the lawyer was put on trial - he presented hallucinated, plagarised, and fabricated evidence in front of a court - a jailable offence.
+  So with added context, it's not surprising that the lawyer was put on trial - he presented hallucinated, plagiarized, and fabricated evidence in front of a court - a jailable offence.

   It was fabricated because he prompted ChatGPT with a task that produced evidence in his favor. it was hallucinated because the cases do not truly exist - they only do statistically.
-  It was plagarised because it was based off
+  It was plagiarized because it was based off the works of many and not properly cited in court.
-	-
+- ## Concluding Remarks
+  I hope you all learned something today, and